bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 So what makes `Polars` so fast?
 From the [`Polars` User Guide](https://pola-rs.github.io/polars-book/user-guide/#introduction):
 > _`Polars` is completely written in [`Rust`](https://www.rust-lang.org/) (no runtime overhead!) and uses [`Arrow`](https://arrow.apache.org/) -- the [native arrow2 `Rust` implementation](https://github.com/jorgecarleitao/arrow2) -- as its foundation..._
 > _`Polars` is written in Rust which gives it C/C++ performance and allows it to fully control performance critical parts in a query engine..._
-> _...Unlike tools such as dask -- which tries to parallelize existing single-threaded libraries like NumPy and Pandas --Polars is written from the ground up, designed for parallelization of queries on DataFrames..._
+> _...Unlike tools such as dask -- which tries to parallelize existing single-threaded libraries like NumPy and Pandas -- Polars is written from the ground up, designed for parallelization of queries on DataFrames..._

-And there you have it. `Polars` is not just a framework for alleviating the single-threaded nature of `Pandas`, like `dask` or `ray`; rather, it is a full makeover of the Python dataframe, including the highly optimal Apache Arrow columnar memory format as its foundation, and its own query optimization engine to boot.
+And there you have it. `Polars` is not just a framework for alleviating the single-threaded nature of `Pandas`, like [`dask`](https://docs.dask.org/en/stable/) or [`modin`](https://modin.readthedocs.io/en/latest/#); rather, it is a full makeover of the Python dataframe, including the highly optimal Apache Arrow columnar memory format as its foundation, and its own query optimization engine to boot.
 And the results on speed are mind-blowing (as per [h2oai's data benchmark](https://h2oai.github.io/db-benchmark/)):

 ![Database Timing Comparison](/images/h2oai_data_table_benchmark.png)